 11. Relationship with God Is Struggling

-It's time for a spiritual health check.
+It's time for a church health check.
 Is God missing from your church?
 How are your members doing in their own relationship with God?

-If your church is struggling with its spiritual health, those could be signs of a dying church.
-You also need to do a spiritual health check when it comes to your leadership.
+If your church is struggling with its spiritual vitality, you may be dealing with a dying church.
+You also need to do a spiritual health check to address church leadership issues.

-As leadership, you should be setting the example.
+As a leader, you should be setting an example.
 If your relationship with God is struggling, you need to do something about it.
 This will allow you to help your members as you address the church.

 What to Do About It

-Take the time to refocus your church.
-Spiritual health, in part, comes down to personal time spent with God.
+Take the time to refocus your church, emphasizing spiritual health and personal time spent with God.

-However, from the pulpit, you play a significant role.
-It's your job as a church leader to shepherd your people.
-Are your teachings biblical?
+From the pulpit, you play a significant role.
+It's your job as a church leader to shepherd your people with biblical teachings.

 What opportunities is the church taking to help members grow in their relationship with God?
-As part of the solution, you can implement small groups, discipleship programs and more.
+Small groups and discipleship programs can be helpful.

 You can also take the time to talk to your congregation about walking with God when they exit the doors every Sunday.
 Encourage healthy spiritual habits and ensure that there is accountability.